 The Board has overall responsibility for the Company's system of internal controls and for reviewing its effectiveness.
 However, such a system is designed to manage rather than eliminate risks of failure to achieve the Company's business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.
-The Board has reviewed the effectiveness of the Company's system of internal controls for the year ended 31 August 2017.
+The Board has reviewed the effectiveness of the Company's system of internal controls for the year ended 31 August 2018.
 During the course of its review the Board has not identified or been advised of any failings or weaknesses that have been determined as significant.
+However, the Board were made aware of two relatively minor failures in the controls which were addressed and strengthened to the satisfaction of the Board.
 All business risks faced by the Company are recorded in a risk map which is reviewed regularly.

 Janus Henderson has established an internal control framework to provide reasonable, but not absolute, assurance on the effectiveness of the internal controls operated on behalf of its clients.
 The effectiveness of the internal controls is assessed by Janus Henderson's compliance, internal audit and risk departments on a continuing basis.
-The Board receives a formal reports on a quarterly basis which details the steps taken to monitor the areas of risk, including those that are not directly the responsibility of Janus Henderson, and which reports the details of any known internal control failures.
-The Board receives a report on Janus Henderson's internal controls each year which includes a report from Janus Henderson's auditors on the control policies and procedures in operation.
+The Board receives formal reports on a quarterly basis which detail the steps taken to monitor the areas of risk, including those that are not directly the responsibility of Janus Henderson, and which report the details of any known internal control failures.
+The Board receives a report on Janus Henderson's internal controls each year, which includes a report from Janus Henderson's auditors on the control policies and procedures in operation.